Kong/developer.konghq.com/app/_tutorials/learn-terraform.md

 Need to explain the prereqs, why do you need these?

 1. Install Terraform if it's not already installed.
-Follow the instructions at Terraform Installation Guide.
+Follow the instructions in the Terraform Installation Guide.

 1. Obtain an API token from your Konnect account: